The UK Test Centres With the Highest Fail Rates

 What the toughest centres have in common

-Three structural commonalities: (1) high annual test volume (~5,500 to 8,000 tests a year, all in the top quintile), (2) dense urban route environments with multiple compounding features, (3) cohort composition skewed toward learners with less private practice and more professional-only preparation.
+Three structural commonalities: (1) high annual test volume (8,000 to 14,000 tests a year, all in the top quintile), (2) dense urban or mixed-environment routes with multiple compounding features, (3) cohort composition skewed toward learners with less private practice and more professional-only preparation.
 The combination produces a route-cohort interaction effect: hard routes meet under-prepared candidates and the fail rate climbs.
+The regional pattern (3 of 5 in the West Midlands) reflects the wider regional weakness: the West Midlands runs the lowest regional volume-weighted pass rate in the UK at 45.89 percent (2024-25).

 The fail rate decomposition: what fails candidates